 Impacts to Prince William Forest Park Resources

 Continued warming is allowing the region’s habitats to accommodate forest species traditionally found in areas farther south.
 Some native species are struggling to adjust to the changing climate.
 Invasive species, like Japanese stiltgrass, out-compete native plants for resources, which throws off the natural balance of the park’s ecosystems.
-Exotic pests like the emerald ash borer (EAB) have already destroyed millions of ash trees in the northeastern U.S. and Canada.1 The EAB now is a major concern for the future of the parks white ash population.
-Resource management staff are working with the National Capital Region Network (NCRN) to monitor forest health and combat threatening invasive species.
+Exotic pests like the emerald ash borer have already destroyed millions of ash trees in the northeastern U.S. and Canada.1 The EAB now is a major concern for the future of the park's white ash population.
+National Park Service staff are monitoring forest health and combating threatening invasive species.

-Climate change has increased precipitation causing increased stream flow, which also disrupts the habitat of aquatic species such as benthic macroinvertebrates.
-This is important because macroinvertebrates are a crucial food source for amphibians, fish, and other creatures.3 More precipitation and extreme downpours also increase runoff of harmful chemicals and silt nearby development into the water.Our efforts to protect our aquatic habitats include regular monitoring of stream and lake quality.
+Climate change will likely increase precipitation causing increased stream flow.
+This also disrupts the habitat of aquatic species such as benthic macroinvertebrates.
+This is important because macroinvertebrates are a crucial food source for amphibians, fish, and other creatures.3 More precipitation and extreme downpours also increase runoff of harmful chemicals and silt from nearby development into the water.Our efforts to protect aquatic habitats include regular monitoring of stream and lake quality.
 Learn more about water quality monitoring practices.4

 Historical Cabin Camps

-Prince William Forest Park preserves the highest number of Civilian Conservation Corps structures (153) in the National Park System.
+Prince William Forest Park preserves the highest number of Civilian Conservation Corps structures (166) in the National Park System.
 These structures and their rich historical value are vulnerable to changes in climate such as increases in temperature, humidity, and wind damage from more frequent and intense storms.5 Increasing moisture and temperature also increase the risk of damage from pest infestations.
-Because four of Prince William Forest Park’s five cabin camps are listed on the National Register of Historic Places, park staff is working to protect them for future generations.
-Our cultural resource rangers focus on preserving the physical and historical integrity of these structures.
+Prince William Forest Park’s five cabin camps are listed on the National Register of Historic Places.
+Park staff are working to protect them for future generations.
+Park staff focus on preserving the physical and historical integrity of these structures.
 This is accomplished through various renovation projects that improve the durability of the buildings while maintaining their authentic presence.

 References1.
 Matthews, E. & Nortrup, M. (2014).
 Species Shifts in Maturing Forests.
 National Capital Region Network Issue Brief.
 U.S. Department of the Interior, National Park Service, National Capital Region Inventory & Monitoring Network.